EduardoLopezPalomo/Xenoblade3_wiki_project/README.md

 To run this project, put this link in google: https://eduardolopezpalomo.github.io/Xenoblade3_wiki_project/

+To see the video demostration is this link: https://www.youtube.com/watch?v=2DHJkjmluNY or you can see the video clicking the file Fron-End_video_demostration

 In this wiki there are 4 menus: home -> The title of the game and the title soundtrack. characters -> The main heroes and villains with a picture and a simple biography.